tomasz-blasz/firebolt-apis/requirements/specifications/media/media-capabilities.md

 ## 4. Media Capabilities

-Apps need to know what types of media support the device and any connected peripherals are together capable of.
+Apps need to know what type of media the device and its connected peripherals are together capable of playing.

 To facilitate this, the `MediaCapabilities` module will provide convenience methods that encapsulate the media-playing capabilities of the device as well as any of its connected peripherals, including (but not limited to) displays, sound bars, and receivers.